 In addition to required courses, each student must complete at least 15 credit hours of technical electives.
 Of these, at least six credit hours must be selected from 4000-level BIOE courses.
 The remaining nine credit hours are chosen from upper-level (3000-level and above) courses in engineering, mathematics or the natural sciences.
-Courses not shown below must receive approval from the faculty adviser to qualify as technical electives:
+Courses not shown below must be approved by the undergraduate program director to qualify as technical electives: